AttorneyOnline/tsuserver3/README.md

 * **hub_move_delay** ("delay")
     - Sets the movement delay in seconds for the hub you're in. "delay" must be a value from 0 to 1800 in seconds.
 Leave blank to check current value.
 * **maxplayers** ("num")
     - Sets the amount of maximum possible player characters for the area.
-CM's, mods, spectators are ignored. "num" must be from -1 to 99, where -1 is infinite while 0 is allow only CM's, mods, spectators.
+GM's, mods, spectators are ignored. "num" must be from -1 to 99, where -1 is infinite while 0 is allow only GM's, mods, spectators.
 Leave blank to check current value.
 * **toggleooc**
     - Turn hub chat on/off.